Benny121221/EmojipastaBot/README.md

 ## Forkers Notes:
 I highjacked this bot's code to create my own.
 It replies to EmojifierBot with even more emojified text.
 I made some big changes to the folder structure to make it happen and I deleted a lot of files which were unnecessary (to me).

 Below is the original readme.
-Note that it is now no longer correct after my changes.
+Note that it is now no longer fully correct after my changes.

 ## Description
 [u/AnEmojipastaBot](https://www.reddit.com/user/anemojipastabot) (now suspended from reddit) turns the parent